priyanshsaini2/Performance-Analysis-of-Walmart-Stores-Using-Advanced-MySQL/README.md

 All work is original and any use of external resources has been clearly mentioned.
 Plagiarism in any form may lead to disqualification as per the project guidelines.

----

-Let me know if you’d like help generating sample SQL queries or slides too.